AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

    source coverage.

 :option:`--subdirs`:
-   When using project files, look for Library Information files in the indicated subdirectory of each project's object directory.
+   When using project files, look for :term:`Library Information files` in the indicated subdirectory of each project's object directory.

 :option:`--scos`, |rarg|: